 Alan L. Porter's major concentration is technology forecasting and assessment.
 He received a B.S. in Chemical Engineering from Caltech (1967) and a PhD in Engineering Psychology from UCLA (1972).
 He served on the University of Washington faculty through 1974.
-In 1975 he joined the School of Industrial & Systems Engineering at Georgia Tech, where he now serves as Professor Emeritus.
+In 1975 he joined the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech, where he now serves as Professor Emeritus.
 He also is Professor Emeritus of Public Policy and co-directs the Technology Policy and Assessment Center at Georgia Tech.

 Dr. Porter has taught short courses on Analysis of Emerging Technologies, Competitive Technological Intelligence, and Technology Forecasting & Assessment at Georgia Tech, various IBM locations, and in Brazil, Mexico, South Africa, and Botswana.